-I wonder if I could pass off as a preacher.
-I wonder what I’ll say.
-I wonder how much money I’ll get.
+Could pass off as a preacher?
+What would I say?
+How much money would I get?
 What if I start preaching on the bus just for kicks, and I don’t ask for money?
 What if I give them a quiz to test if anyone is listening?
-I wonder if the ones who give money really listened to those preachers.
-Were they moved by the preacher’s speech or were they moved simply by the invocation of the word god?
+Do the ones who give money really listen to those preachers?
+Were they moved by the preacher’s speech or were they convinced simply by the invocation of the word god?

 Seems like god is strong enough to compel a poor working man or a woman with three jobs to give away a part of their meager income.
+Is the man with eight kids, saving his money by not spending it on kakanin, so that he can give money to god, hoping that those collecting on behalf of god will give the money to that hungry child or that blind old man?
 Is it guilt that compels them to do something that will add to their suffering, or does god move them to become generous even if their income cannot accommodate such generosity?